mtgjson/mtgjson4_temporary/documentation.md

 --- | --- | ---
 _id | | This is an unmutable, unique, key that every card will have. artist | "John Avon" | This is the name of the artist for the specific print of a card.
 Some artist names may not match due to misprints being corrected. cmc | 8 | This is normally an integer of the converted mana cost of the card.
-In some situations, this might be a float because some cards have halfs (i.e. "Litt'e Girl") in their costs.
+In some situations, this might be a float because some cards have halfs (i.e. "Litte Girl") in their costs.
 Cards that do not have this field have an implied cmc of 0. colorIdentity | ["U","G","B"] | This field tells you all the colors this card interacts with.
 For example, [General Tazri](http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=407529) has an ability that costs all 5 colors, so his color identity is all colors. colors | ["Blue", "Green", "Black"] | The colors the card is.
-For example,  General Tazri](http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=407529) is White only. flavor | "The Izzet quickly suspended their policy of lifetime guarantees." | The flavor text of the card.
+For example, [General Tazri](http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=407529) is White only. flavor | "The Izzet quickly suspended their policy of lifetime guarantees." | The flavor text of the card.
 Will not be set if a card does not have flavor text. layout | "normal" | The possible layouts a card can have.
 ENUM values: normal, split, flip, double-faced, token, plane, scheme, phenomenon, leveler, vanguard, meld legalities | | An array of what formats this card is legal, restricted, or banned in.